dwdas9/home/articles/PowerPlatform/HelloPowerPlatform.md

 ## Dataverse OOTB features

-Here is a picture showing OOTB features of Dataverse
+Here is a picture showing OOTB features of Dataverse.

 ![alt text](images\image-14.png)

 ## Dataflows

-- ETL tool for PowerPlatform Ecosystem
+- ETL tool for Power Platform Ecosystem.
-- Uses very less code
+- Uses very little code.
-- Uses power query(Like Excel)
+- Uses Power Query (like Excel).
-- No infra required, fully on cloud
+- No infra required, fully on cloud.
-- No sep license, use Power BI / Power Apps license
+- No separate license, use Power BI / Power Apps license.

 ![alt text](images\image-16.png)

 ## Common Data Model

-Common Data Model as a ready-made collection of tables.
-Say for healthcare you have patient table and a admission table.
-With this you don't have to design tables and choose columns.
-Microsoft has partnered with industries like Healthcare, automobile, banking to create CDM.
+Common Data Model is a ready-made collection of tables.
+For healthcare, you have a patient table and an admission table.
+With this, you don't have to design tables and choose columns.
+Microsoft has partnered with industries like healthcare, automobile, and banking to create CDM.

 Long story short: Use Common Data Model.
-Save yourself from complex data modelling tasks.
+Save yourself from complex data modeling tasks.

-## Data Sources | Triggers & Action | Connector Types
+## Data Sources | Triggers & Actions | Connector Types

 **Data Sources:**
 - **Tabular:** SharePoint, SQL Server, Dataverse